rails-api/active_model_serializers/README.md

 ### ActiveModelSerializers::Adapter::Base

-The **`ActiveModelSerializeres::Adapter::Base`** describes the structure of the JSON document generated from a serializer.
+The **`ActiveModelSerializers::Adapter::Base`** describes the structure of the JSON document generated from a serializer.
 For example, the `Attributes` example represents each serializer as its unmodified attributes.
 The `JsonApi` adapter represents the serializer as a [JSON API](http://jsonapi.org/) document.